Unbelievable savings on my Alaska casino cruise adventure

 When we did Chichen Itza from Cozumel, I knew I would only book directly with the Cruiseline.
 It is a long way and a long day.
 If anything went wrong, we would not make it back on time.
 We were the last people to return on the cruise ship that night.
 I had no anxiety since we booked it with the Cruiseline.
 I felt the same in Belize when we visited the ruins at Xunantunich.

-For this upcoming trip, we looked at what the cruise, viator, and shore excursion group all had to offer for excursions.
+For this upcoming trip, we looked at what the cruise, Viator, and shore excursions groups all had to offer for excursions

 As for Ketchikan, I am debating skipping the excursions.
 I found this guide and plan on using it to help us plan our day.
 I don’t mind paying for an excursion, but sometimes I like to wander.
 I want to see the totem poles and eat king crab.

 Overall, I think this will be an excellent adventure for us.
 Thanks to points and miles, we can see so much of the world.
-I feel so lucky that I can travel not only with my youngest son but also my parents.
+I feel lucky that I can travel the world with my family.
+If you are interested in how I started getting Casino Cruise Deals, click this link.

 Previous